odilamuni/animated-tribble/README.md

 http://htmlpreview.github.io/?https://github.com/odilamuni/animated-tribble/blob/master/jadenCase/jadenCase.html

 Jaden Smith, the son of Will Smith, is the star of films such as The Karate Kid (2010) and After Earth (2013).
 Jaden is also known for some of his philosophy that he delivers via Twitter.
 When writing on Twitter, he is known for almost always capitalizing every word.
-Your task is to convert strings to how they would be written by Jaden Smith.
-The strings are actual quotes from Jaden Smith, but they are not capitalized in the same way he originally typed them.
+"Jaden Case" converts strings to how they would be written by Jaden Smith.
-Example:
-Not Jaden-Cased: "How can mirrors be real if our eyes aren't real" Jaden-Cased: "How Can Mirrors Be Real If Our Eyes Aren't Real"
+Example: *Not Jaden-Cased: "How can mirrors be real if our eyes aren't real". *Jaden-Cased: "How Can Mirrors Be Real If Our Eyes Aren't Real"
 Other Jaden quotes you can try out: 1.
 "The More Time You Spend Awake The More Time You Spend Asleep."
 2. "Currently Going Through Customs

 #Number guessing game